-The Brexit Leave vote was decidedly senior.
+The Brexit Leave vote was visibly a senior vote.
 Parts of the younger social structures supporting it, like the isolationist and nationalist groups, were already there, that’s true, but their size wasn’t big enough to influence the result.
 Far from me the intention to oversimplify such a complex event.
 I know for sure that isolationist tendencies are a fact and that globalization created not only surplus in some parts of the world, but fear and rejection in others.
 These are also facts to be taken into account, but my point is that the already sensitive balance was shifted by an increase in number of senior people.
-If the demographic structure was identical with the one in the fifties, or sixties, I don’t think we would have seen the same outcome.
+If the demographic structure would have been similar with the one in the fifties, or sixties, for instance, with a much larger percentage of young people, I don’t think we would have seen the same outcome.

-And, from their perspective, the seniors didn’t do anything “wrong”.
+From their perspective, the seniors didn’t do anything “wrong”.
+In fact, no matter from which perspective you look at it, this isn’t “wrong” per se.
 Wanting things to stay “as they once were” is an, oh, so common human desire.
-The cognitive burden that seniors have to process just to adapt to our new times is way too big for them to adjust, so they obviously choose to stay in a place which they consider “safe”.
+The cognitive burden that seniors have to process just to adapt to our new times is increasing every day, so they obviously choose to stay in a place which they consider “safe”.
 Needless to say, that place no longer exists.

 Let me be clear, I don’t think there is a mistake here from that part of the society, nor do I imply that there is some sort of blame that should be put on their shoulders.
 They did what they always did.
 They did the only thing they knew how to do.

-Only this time they outnumbered all the other layers…
+Only this time they outnumbered all the other social layers…

 Circular Education And The Alternatives To It